openshift/enhancements/enhancements/network-observability/network-observability.md

 Extended Berkeley Packet Filter (eBPF) is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.
-The agent will allows collecting and aggregating all the ingress and egress flows on Linux hosts to send IPFIX data.
+The agent will allows collecting and aggregating all the ingress and egress flows on Linux hosts to send flows.

-#### FLP
+#### Flow-Logs Pipeline
+Flow-Logs Pipeline (FLP) is an observability tool that consumes either:
+- raw network flow-logs in their original format (NetFlow v5,v9 or IPFIX)
+- eBPF flows in binary format (protobuf+GRPC)
-Flow-Logs Pipeline (FLP) is an observability tool that consumes raw network flow-logs in their original format (NetFlow v5,v9 or IPFIX) and uses a pipe-line to enhances the IPFIX data with Kubernetes-related information, transform the logs into time series metrics in prometheus format and in parallel transform and persist the logs also into loki.
+- Kafka entries in JSON format and uses a pipe-line to enhances the flows with Kubernetes-related information, transform the logs into time series metrics in prometheus format and in parallel transform and persist the logs also into loki.

 #### Storage
 Storage stores the IPFIX/Kubernetes data.
 It provides a REST API to